Add - Text intro

-By Submitting Evidence to the Colorado Bureau of Investigation your Agency Agrees to the Following
+By Submitting Evidence to the CBI your Agency Agrees to the Following:

 Forensic Services Submission and Analysis of Evidence